Biophilia, the trend for introducing plants into building design both at home and at work, has life-enhancing benefits

-While this trend may partly be rooted in a heightened concern for the environment, it is also undoubtedly being driven by a response to the urbanisation megatrend and a desire to be closer to nature.
+While this trend may partly be rooted in a heightened concern for the environment, it is also undoubtedly a response to the urbanisation megatrend , the impact of the Covid pandemic, plus a desire to be closer to nature.

 With 68% of the world’s population predicted to live in urban areas by 2050, as we are becoming more removed from all that is natural and rural, green integration can be seen as some form of counterbalance or antidote.

-The wellness trend is also behind the rise of biophilic design.
+The wellness trend is a key driver behind the rise of biophilic design, driven by our increased interest in ensuring our homes are healthy places to live.
 Having plants indoors is known to improve air quality by filtering air and removing toxins, as well as combat dry air caused by air-conditioning in an office environment.

 Similarly, having them in view is said to reduce stress levels.
 In 2010 the University of Technology in Sydney found that there was a 37% fall in reported tension and anxiety, and a 58% reduction in depression or dejection after introducing plants into offices.

 As a result, more companies are bringing them into an office environment to help improve workers’ performance and creativity – a famous example is the Amazon HQ in Seattle, which has over 40,000 individual plants in the building, which provides work areas and meeting places for employees away from its traditional office in the city.

 Incorporating living walls and room dividers has practical as well as space-enhancing benefits.
 Screens with integrated greenery offer flexible ways to section off private spaces in an office environment, but also in an open-plan living area, as well as having noise-reduction benefits.